 What makes these Oatmeal Apple Cookies the most delicious version of oatmeal cookies yet?
 Soft and sweet dried apples, duh.
 Earthy pecans and sweet butterscotch chips, too.
 We’re loading these cookies up.

 We’re adding a hint of extra spice, that sugary crunch and who doesn’t love a snickerdoodle.
-These cookies can do it all.
+These classic cookies can do it all.

 I like to bake my cookies in the upper third of the oven.
 Not the top rack, not the middle – in that sweet spot in the upper third.
 We talk about which oven rack is best for baking in our Baking 101 series.